Conference Program

 - 3:25pm - 4:15pm

 What will Australia’s superannuation system look like in 2050?
-This keynote session, chaired by State Super CEO John Livanas, brings together leading voices in the industry to explore the themes of the white paper Superannuation in 2050.
+This keynote session brings together leading voices in the industry to explore themes shaping retirement into the future.
 As superannuation capital grows, should the system leverage its scale to influence global markets, or take a more passive role?
 And as we ask members to plan decades ahead for their retirement, can the industry itself rise to the same challenge?
 Join us for a thought-provoking conversation on how funds must adapt, innovate, and future-proof to deliver meaningful outcomes for members and society.

 Deanne Stewart, Chief Executive Officer, Aware Super